nikolasfil/Bilbo/README.md

 npm start
 ```

-And it automatically loads the changes while working on the files
+And it automatically loads the changes while working on the files.

+Added a signedIn variable in the index.js (don't know how we will use it later )
+So that it shows the login and register buttons only if the user is not signed in and the logout button only if the user is signed in.